- ✔ Module #1

 18.0 volts |

-Performance of all batteries degrades at cold temperatures because of slower chemical reactions within the battery.
-For example, a lead-acid starting battery rated to deliver 1,805 CCA at 32 degrees F (0C) delivers only 1,444 CCA at 0 degrees F (-18C).
-Derating of a typical lead-acid battery is 1.1% per degree C or 0.6% per degree F.5 Practical solutions to compensate for cold temperature battery performance loss include oversizing and/or heating the battery.
-Although they also suffer performance loss when cold, Ni Cd batteries remain operational at very low temperatures and derate less than lead-acid types as shown in Illustration below.
+All batteries experience reduced performance at lower temperatures due to slower chemical reactions within the battery.
+For instance, a lead-acid starting battery rated to deliver 1,805 CCA (Cold Cranking Amps) at 32°F (0°C) will only deliver 1,444 CCA at 0°F (-18°C).
+Typically, a lead-acid battery derates by about 1.1% per degree Celsius (0.6% per degree Fahrenheit)5.
+Practical solutions to compensate for this performance drop include oversizing or heating the battery.
+Although Ni-Cd batteries also degrade in cold conditions, they retain functionality at lower temperatures and derate less than lead-acid batteries, as shown in the illustration below.

 Illustration 1: Different derating with temperature of different types of batteries